sujeet127/Basic-Calculator/README.md

 # Basic-Calculator
-Basic calculator by using HTML
+A Basic calculator with all functionality by using HTML .